KevinBollengier/AIChallenge/README.md

 #### Why analyse tweets?

-Originally I wanted to use this method to categorize Jihadi tweets, due to lack of a good dataset, I chose to extend the the problem to something more general.
+Originally I wanted to use this method to categorize Jihadi tweets, but due to lack of a good dataset, I chose to extend the the problem to something more general.
 Nowadays "social-media" is a wonderful source of big data.
 The possibilities are endless.
 Marketing departments can use tweets to check how people feel about a newly released product to quickly adapt their marketing strategies.